tom-sherman/next-app-lfg/README.md

 # create-next-app-lfg

-Generates a next.js app and deploys it to Vercel.
+Generates a next.js app with the default settings and deploys it to Vercel.

 ## Usage